pierce52/alx-low_level_programming-1/0x02-functions_nested_loops/README.md

-This repository contains solutions to nested loops
+this contains solution to nested loops and function